 “My job is to make sure the programme appeals to as many people as possible and from as wide a distance as possible.

 “I have to get out the message that it is easy to get here and easy to park.
 I want to promote the theatre and the town.”

 Derek joins the Wyvern team from Cheltenham Town Hall, where he was general manager for three-and-a-half years.
-Before that he spent six years at the Everyman Theatre in Cheltenham as the head of sales and marketing.
+Before that he spent six years at the Everyman Theatre in Cheltenham as the head of

 But he’s no stranger to Swindon.
 He lives in Cirencester with his wife, Kate, who is a teacher in Covingham, and their three daughters.

 “I’m really excited about taking on the role of theatre director at the Wyvern,” he said.